-Since the early 1900s, Norway has operated a government-owned lending institution called Statens Pensjonskasse (SPK), which provides floating-rate-only mortgages to public sector workers at favorable rates.43 Historically, the mortgage rate, which is universal and non-negotiable, was a markup over 3-month treasury bills.
-SPK mortgages were subject to a borrowing limit of 1,700,000 NOK (roughly 200,000 USD 2015) per individual and a loan-to-value cap of 80 percent.44 In contrast, following the deregulation of the Norwegian banking sector in the 1980s, mortgage rates in conventional private sector banks were determined as a markup over the 3-month money market rate.
+Since the early 1900s, Norway has operated a government-owned lending institution called Statens Pensjonskasse (SPK), which provides floating-rate-only mortgages to public sector workers at favorable rates.
+Historically, the mortgage rate, which is universal and non-negotiable, was a markup over 3-month treasury bills.
+SPK mortgages were subject to a borrowing limit of 1,700,000 NOK (roughly 200,000 USD 2015) per individual and a loan-to-value cap of 80 percent.
+In contrast, following the deregulation of the Norwegian banking sector in the 1980s, mortgage rates in conventional private sector banks were determined as a markup over the 3-month money market rate.
 Unlike the markup in conventional banks, which is an equilibrium object influenced by market demand and bank competition, the markup in SPK was set annually by the government as part of the National Budget.
-Historically, the SPK markup has been fixed at 50 basis points, resulting in the SPK borrowing rate being the best mortgage rate.45
+Historically, the SPK markup has been fixed at 50 basis points, resulting in the SPK borrowing rate being the best mortgage rate offer in the market and about one percentage point lower than the average bank mortgage rate.

-In the aftermath of the Great Financial Crisis (GFC), a structural shift materialized, causing the SPK spread to increase well above historical levels, as shown in Figure 7.46 In the fall of 2013, as part of the 2014 National Budget process, the government decided to address this by raising the SPK markup by 75 basis points, effective from March 1st, 2014.
+In the aftermath of the Great Financial Crisis (GFC), a structural shift materialized, causing the SPK spread to increase well above historical levels, as shown in Figure 7.
+In the fall of 2013, as part of the 2014 National Budget process, the government decided to address this by raising the SPK markup by 75 basis points, effective from March 1st, 2014.
 The policy shift was not communicated to the public before the National Budget was published on October 8 2013, and it was credibly unrelated to other factors affecting the relative consumption growth between SPK customers and customers of other banks.
 The increased markup resulted in a rate hike which was communicated by letter to SPK customers in January 2014.
 This action was repeated in the 2015 budget process, resulting in a further 50 basis point increase in March 2015.
 Subsequently, in the 2016 National Budget, the government opted to introduce a completely new pricing formula, which remains in effect to this day.
 Under this formula, the SPK rate is set at

-$^{^{43}}$ In addition to offering mortgages to its members, SPK also operates an occupational pension scheme.
+&lt;sup>43In addition to offering mortgages to its members, SPK also operates an occupational pension scheme.
 It is not, however, a deposit taking institution.

-$^{^{44}}$ For many households this borrowing limit has been binding.
+&lt;sup>44For many households this borrowing limit has been binding.
 Among SPK customers, 25 percent total debt is from other banks.

-45Because of the way SPK set interest rates, the effective fixed-rate period was approximately 4 months, whereas in conventional banks the corresponding lock-in period was 6 weeks.
+&lt;sup>45Because of the way SPK set interest rates, the effective fixed-rate period was approximately 4 months, whereas in conventional banks the corresponding lock-in period was 6 weeks.
 During periods of rapidly declining rates, this meant that the SPK spread could temporarily become negative.

-$^{^{46}}$ The exact reason for this increase is unclear, but it likely stemmed from a combination of factors including a widened spread between treasury bills and money market rates, as well as reduced competitive pressure in the banking sector.
+&lt;sup>46The exact reason for this increase is unclear, but it likely stemmed from a combination of factors including a widened spread between treasury bills and money market rates, as well as reduced competitive pressure in the banking sector.